 but any authority given under this article shall allow the Company, before the authority expires, to make an offer or agreement which would or might require shares to be allotted or rights to be granted after it expires.

-Dis-application of pre-emption rights
+Disapplication of pre-emption rights

 Subject (other than in relation to the sale of treasury shares) to the board being generally authorised to allot shares and grant rights to subscribe for or to convert any security into shares in the Company in accordance with section 551 of the CA 2006, the Company may from time to time resolve, by a special resolution referring to this article, that the board be given power to allot equity securities for cash and, on the passing of the resolution, the board shall have power to allot (pursuant to that authority) equity securities for cash as if section 561 of the CA 2006 did not apply to the allotment but that power shall be limited to:

-the allotment of equity securities in connection with a rights issue; and
+the allotment of equity securities in connection with a pre-emptive offer; and

-the allotment (other than in connection with a rights issue) of equity securities having a nominal amount not exceeding in aggregate the sum specified in the special resolution,
+the allotment (other than in connection with a pre-emptive offer) of equity securities having a nominal amount not exceeding in aggregate the sum specified in the special resolution,

 and unless previously revoked, that power shall (if so provided in the special resolution) expire on the date specified in the special resolution of the Company.
 The Company may before the power expires make an offer or agreement which would or might require equity securities to be allotted after it expires.